Michael-F-Ellis/htmltree/README.md

 ```

 ### Bundling
-Wrapping commonly used fragments in a function can be useful, e.g.
+Wrapping commonly used fragments in a function is easy and useful, e.g.
 ```
 def docheadbody():
     head = Head()